regcs/AliceLG/README.md

 ### Additional Parameters

-The add-on also understands the some additional parameters to fine-tune the rendering process.
+The add-on also understands some additional parameters to fine-tune the rendering process.
 These parameters are very similar to Blender's internal command line rendering parameters:

 - `-o`  or `--render-output` `<path>`: Set the render path and file name.
 Automatically disables the "Add Metadata" option.
 - `-s`  or `--frame-start` `<frame>`: Set start to frame `<frame>`, supports +/- for relative frames too.